dbecker4130/todo-app/README.md

 # ToDo-App
-To Do App with a unique UI
+To Do App using recompose